-In this lesson, you will explain why an emergency fund is critical for financial well-being.
-You will consider how your technology and agility skills can help you plan and adapt as needed.
+In this lesson, you will learn why an emergency fund is critical for financial well-being.
+You will explore how your technology and agility skills can help you plan and adapt as needed.
 Specifically, this lesson will cover:

 - Overview of Emergency Funds

 - Determining the Amount of an Emergency Fund

 - Considering Common Financial Emergencies